ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Ethereum is not seamless.
 Ethereum has all the ingredients for developing decentralized Smart Contracts on-chain.
 However, deploying Smart Contract on Ethereum blockchain does not come without costs.
 Each time the borrower creates a loan agreement there will be exhaustion of small amount of gas.
 Besides the gas consumption, the deployment of the loan agreement would costs some small amount of ETH.
 Even though the consumed amount of ETH is currently small, the situation might change.
 When ETH price continues to surge, it will be more expensive to deploy the contract if the borrower is using funds that were shortly before the deployment converted from FIAT into ETH.</p>

 <p>On the other hand, this is not a problem if the borrower lives in the crypto-currency economy.
 This might be the case for many within the next five years.
 It would mean that the user would get his income in ETH (or any other crypto-currency).
 In this case, the borrower do not need to bear the cost of rising ETH price.
 However, if there would be high amount of users from the FIAT economy, this would eventually mean that it would make more sense to borrow bigger amounts that resorting to microlending.
 This could raise the bar for access to finance, which worries us the most.</p>

+## <h1>Expanding Decentralized Lending and Decentralized Credit Rating beyond Ethereum network</h1>

+<p>Extensive project is nothing without an extensive plan.
+ETHLend will plan to expand the decentralized lending application to other blockchain networks.
+We have noticed that different blockchain networks have their own edges and the users are dividing between these blockchain networks.
+ETHLend wants to be accessible beyond Ethereum by providing similar lending functions on other blockchain networks as well.</p>

+<p>Additionally, we are going to create a function to broadcast the data from our decentralized credit rating to other blockchain.
+By providing such data, the borrower can use his well earned credit score on other applications in other blockchains.</p>

+<p>The function is so extensive that it is developed upon if we raise the whole token sale cap.
+Expanding to other blockchain networks is developed as the last milestone on our roadmap since ETHLend first needs a fully functional application on Ethereum network itself and we need to wait for other blockchain networks to ripe and the decentralized lending market to grow before we can expand our development to these new networks.</p>

 ## <h1>The Decentralized Application (DAPP)</h1>